chef/automate/components/automate-chef-io/content/docs/configuration.md

 To configure PostgreSQL for your Chef Automate installation, create a TOML file that contains the partial configuration below.
 Uncomment and change settings as needed, with the following caveats:

-* These configuration settings affect only the Automate-deployed PostgreSQL database.
+* These configuration settings affect only the Chef Automate-deployed PostgreSQL database.
 They do not affect an [externally-deployed PostgreSQL database]({{< relref "install.md#configuring-an-external-postgresql-database" >}}).
 * Chef Automate uses TLS mutual authentication to communicate with its PostgreSQL database.

 Then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.